 On January 10, 2017, we filed an application seeking an order to enjoin Acuitas from entering into any further agreements purporting to sublicense Arbutus' technology from the date of the order to the date of trial or further order from the court.
 Acuitas filed a response to Arbutus' application and the matter was the subject of a hearing on January 26, 2017, which resulted in the Supreme Court of British Columbia granting a pre-trial injunction against Acuitas.
 Under the terms of the pre-clinical trial injunction, Acuitas was prevented from entering into any new agreements which include sublicensing of Arbutus' LNP.
 On March 7, 2017, Acuitas appealed the injunction decision and on April 3, 2017, the appeal was denied.
 On September 29, 2017, the injunction order was extended by consent to March 2, 2018.
 On February 21, 2018, the contractual issues concerning the cross-license agreement (excluding the claims for damages) were settled out of court, resulting in the termination of Acuitas' rights to further use or sublicense our LNP technology, making permanent the effect of the Court's prior injunction.
 We have now consolidated our LNP intellectual property estate, which is the most clinically validated delivery technology suitable for RNAi, mRNA therapeutics, and gene editing applications.
 The settlement stipulates that the four non-exclusive viral vaccine sublicenses previously granted to Moderna are the only sublicenses to survive.
 These four sublicenses, previously granted by Acuitas to Moderna under the pre-April 15, 2010 LNP patent families are each limited to a specific viral target.
 Moderna has no other rights to Arbutus' broad suite of LNP intellectual property.
-No other sublicenses of Arbutus technology were provided to third parties by Acuitas and accordingly, no other sublicenses of Arbutus technology with the ability to develop a full range of nucleic acid-based applications.
+No other sublicenses of Arbutus technology were provided to third parties by Acuitas and accordingly, no other sublicenses of Arbutus technology by Acuitas survived the settlement.
+This milestone further establishes us as the owner and only source of an industry-leading LNP delivery technology with the ability to develop a full range of nucleic a